India–Tonga relations: History

 Tonga and India agreed to establish diplomatic relations in 1970.

-King Tupou IV and the Queen made state visits to India in 1971 and 1976.
+King Taufa'ahau Tupou IV and the Queen made state visits to India in 1971 and 1976.
 Indian High Commissioner to Fiji T.P.
 Sreenivasan spoke with King Topou IV after the credentials presentation ceremony.
 According to Sreenivasan, Tupou IV was well-informed of world affairs and asked several questions about developments in India and South Asia.
 Sreenivasan also noted that the King "had very good memories about his visit to India and was full of praise for Air India because the airline gave him two seats for the price of one, whenever he flew with them."
 Prime Minister Indira Gandhi visited Tonga in 1981.

 The Tongan Prime Minister and Foreign Minister visited India in May 2002 and held discussions with the Indian Prime Minister, Foreign Minister and Agriculture Minister.
 The Indian Foreign Minister's Special Envoy on UN reforms visited Tonga in August 2005.
 INS Tabar visited the country in July 2006, and held a reception on board which was attended by the Prime Minister, Cabinet Ministers, diplomatic corps, senior officers, local Tongans and members of the Indian community.
 The CO of INS Tabar and DA in Canberra, Australia also met with the Crown Prince.
 Minister of State for External Affairs led an Indian delegation to attend the Post Forum Dialogue Partners’ Meeting in Tonga in October 2007.

 Shortly after his coronation, King George Tupou V made a private visit to India from 11 to 30 September 2009.

 The High Commissioner of India in Suva, Fiji represented India at the funeral of King George Tupou V on 27 March 2012.